UniMath/agda-unimath/src/group-theory/abelian-groups.lagda.md

   {l : Level} (A : Ab l)
   where

+  abstract
     is-identity-left-conjugation-Ab :
       (x : type-Ab A) → left-conjugation-Ab A x ~ id is-identity-left-conjugation-Ab x y =
       ( ap (add-Ab' A (neg-Ab A x)) (commutative-add-Ab A x y)) ∙ ( is-retraction-right-subtraction-Ab A x y)

     is-identity-right-conjugation-Ab :
       (x : type-Ab A) → right-conjugation-Ab A x ~ id is-identity-right-conjugation-Ab x =
       inv-htpy (left-right-conjugation-Ab A x) ∙h
       is-identity-left-conjugation-Ab x

     is-identity-conjugation-Ab :
       (x : type-Ab A) → conjugation-Ab A x ~ id is-identity-conjugation-Ab = is-identity-left-conjugation-Ab
 ```

 ### Laws for conjugation and addition